Purple-bearded bee-eater

-The purple-bearded bee-eater or Celebes bee-eater (Meropogon forsteni) is a near passerine bird in the bee-eater family Meropidae.
-It is an endemic resident on the island of Sulawesi, Indonesia.
+The purple-bearded bee-eater or Celebes bee-eater (Meropogon forsteni) is a species of bee-eater endemic to the island of Sulawesi, Indonesia.
 This species is often seen in clearings inside dense forest.

 The purple-bearded bee-eater is the only member of the genus Meropogon.
 Its scientific name commemorates Eltio Alegondas Forsten (1811–1843) who collected in the East Indies between 1838 and 1842.

 Description

 The purple-bearded bee-eater is a colourful long bird with a long tail, long slender decurved beak and rather rounded wings.
 It is 25-26 cm long, excluding 66 cm of tail streamers.